josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/c_sharp/c_sharp_basics.md

 ```

 For this launch configuration to work, you need to either setup a GODOT4
-environment variable that points to the Godot executable, or replace program
+environment variable that points to the Godot executable, or replace `program`
 parameter with the path to the Godot executable.

-Here is an example tasks.json:
+Here is an example `tasks.json`:

 ```
 {